-- High-dollar items which are light and easy to ship, such as tech gadgets, but research on Amazon, too.
+- High-dollar items which are light and easy to ship, such as tech gadgets.

 - Gift cards you can’t use.
 I’ve tried selling unwanted gift cards to those websites that specialize in buying and reselling gift cards, and eBay is a much better option.